 Hot Flashes and Night Sweats

-Additionally, these hot flashes can increase cortisol levels, making it even harder to drift back into a restful state.
+Additionally, these hot flashes can increase adrenaline and cortisol, making it even harder to drift back into a restful state.

 Increased Stress and Cortisol Levels